natt96z/cybersac/docs/source/MediumCybersac.rst

  **Linux Can’t Get Viruses AS EASY as Windows OS can...BUT**

 **★Core Knowledge★ -** Users, typically, utilize the internet to search for an EXE or MSI file, download it, and install software on Windows.
 Due to the uncertainty surrounding this source's reliability, there is a significant security risk.
 On the other hand, Linux makes use of a tool called a package manager.
-Simply defined, a package manager oversees obtaining the packages you require from reliable sources known as repositories.
+Simply defined, a package manager, oversees obtaining the packages you require from reliable sources, known as repositories.
 Most of the time, the community manages repositories, and the verification and acceptance process for packages is laborious.
-They also simplify things for the user because there is no need to browse the internet or look up files to download; all you need to do is type a short command.
+They, also, simplify things for the user, because there is no need to browse the internet or look up files to download; all you need to do is type a short command.